Latish705/intellicollab/learning/observability/README.md

 ### 3. Loki - Centralized Logging

 Loki is a horizontally-scalable, highly-available log aggregation system designed to be cost-effective and easy to operate.
-In IntelliColab, it:
+In intellicollab, it:

 - Collects logs from all services
 - Indexes logs by labels (like service name, pod name)